Horizonzhou/libtasks/README.md

 - -DDISABLE_TESTS=<option>  - if option is "y" or "Y" the tests will not be build.
 Default is N.
 - -DWITH_EXAMPLES=<option>  - if option is "y" or "Y" the examples will be built too.
 Default is N.
 - -DWITH_PROFILER=<option>  - if option is "y" or "Y" the examples will be build with profiling support.
 Default is N.
+- -DNO_DBG_SYMBOLS=<option> - if option is "y" or "Y" no debug symols will be added to the binary.

 Examples
 --------